 Winemaker, Whitehall Lane

-Jason Moulton recently took the reins as winemaker at Whitehall Lane.
 Jason was hired in March 2016 and previously spent over 14 years making wine in Napa Valley, Russian River, Canada, New Zealand, Bordeaux and South Africa.
-He has worked with renowned winemakers Philippe Melka, David Ramey, Kale Anderson and Ashley Heisey.
+He has worked with renowned winemakers Philippe Melka, David Ramey, and Ashley Heisey.
 He quickly moved through the ranks from cellar worker to cellar master, assistant winemaker to winemaker, most notably at Long Meadow Ranch Winery in St. Helena, Cliff Lede Vineyards in Yountville and most recently at Brassfield Estate Winery in the High Valley AVA of Lake County.

 Country born: United State of America